KevennyJS/prova_itatechjr-2022/README.md

 ## Objetivo

-- Compreender a capacidade do candidato de aprender sob pressão.

 - Observar a capacidade do candidato de atender prazos.

 - Observar a capacidade do candidato de construir um design responsivo utilizando as tecnologias apresentadas.

+- Compreender a capacidade do candidato em aprender.
 ## Tecnologias

 - HTML